-These social care institutions were selected under the analysis of the needs of these institutions and according to the recommendation of the Department of Social and Youth Policy of the Vinnytsia Regional Military Administration.
+These institutions have been selected according to the analysis of requirements and according to the recommendation of the Department of Social Protection of the Khmelnytskyi RSA.

-At the time of the assessments (as of the end of September 2022) the number of residents (mentees) residing in the above institutions comprised (Figure 4).
+At the time of the assessments (as of September 2022) the number of residents residing in the above institutions comprised (Figure 3).

-Persons with Men 937 465 1062 disabilities Total number 597 Women 116 IDPs 156 244 Older persons Children (>60)
+299 Men 427 Persons with 595 disabilities Total number 296 249 Women IDPs 229 Children Older persons (>60)

-Figure 4.
-Number of residents in social care institutions in the Vinnytsia region
+Figure 3.
+Number of residents in social care institutions in the Khmelnytskyi region

-RESEARCH OF SOCIAL CARE INSTITUTIONS.
+RESEARCH ON SOCIAL CARE INSTITUTIONS.
 INCLUSION AND ACCESSIBILITY

 - All social care institutions evaluated are staffed with medical and service personnel according to the staffing table.
 If required, the residents (mentees) are forwarded for consultations to profile specialists at the nearest medical institution.
 Under the measures related to the prevention of the COVID-19 pandemic, routine vaccination has been performed. - Residential buildings of social care institutions comply with basic requirements of permanent long-term stay accommodation: cosmetic repair, furniture required, household appliances, etc. The institutions are equipped with shower cabins and hygiene rooms for people with special needs that provide them with a water supply and drainage according to the criteria of the Shelter/NFI Cluster Ukraine. - Places for storage of wheelchairs are defined in the institutions accommodating older persons and persons with reduced mobility.
 Electric plugs are placed at a lower level so that persons with disabilities or traumas could reach them.
 Rails are placed along the walls of living premises for ease of movement.
 Ramps are installed in every institution housing mentees with low mobility using wheelchairs.
-In particular, the Ladyzhyn orphanage for such children has a playground.

-- The premises are sufficiently spacious, which allows the residents (mentees) not only to sleep, live, and cook food but also to store personal belongings in a way that does not hinder their residential area. - Institutions accommodating visually impaired persons have Braille inscriptions in the rooms of common use and relevant marking on the floor, perceptible to the touch.
+The premises are sufficiently spacious, which allows the residents (mentees) not only to sleep, live, and cook food but also to store personal belongings in a way that does not hinder their residential area.

+Institutions accommodating visually impaired persons have Braille inscriptions in the rooms of common use and relevant marking on the floor, perceptible to the touch.